Vivendi to pay Liberty Media $775 mln to settle fraud lawsuit

-(Reuters) - Vivendi SA will pay John Malone’s Liberty Media Corp $775 million to settle a lawsuit accusing the French media company of hiding a liquidity crisis while negotiating to swap its stock for Liberty’s stake in USA Networks Inc.
+NEW YORK/PARIS, Feb 26 (Reuters) - Vivendi SA will pay John Malone’s Liberty Media Corp $775 million (709 million euros) to settle a lawsuit accusing the French media company of hiding a liquidity crisis while negotiating to swap its stock for Liberty’s stake in USA Networks Inc.

 The accord announced on Friday would end Liberty’s nearly 13-year-old lawsuit over the companies’ roughly $10.3 billion stock-and-cash transaction, which was announced in December 2001.